-- Area A contains the Leven Canyon Regional Reserve and approaches, including Loyetea Peak.
+Peak.
 The land is majority gazetted 'regional reserve' and 'potential future production forest' and some small adjoining pockets of privately-owned land.
 The Leven Canyon Regional Reserve is home to the mighty Leven Canyon, which is a geological feature and tourist attraction of global significance.
 The Leven River cuts the deepest limestone ravine in all of Tasmania.
 Importantly, the canyon is easily viewable from the Cruikshanks Lookout.
 The native forest skyline provided by the approaches to the Reserve is absolutely integral to providing the visitor with an unspoilt wilderness view and feel.
 Less than an hours' drive from the coastal cities of Ulverstone, Burnie or Devonport, Leven Canyon feels like a world away.
 Being in close proximity to the port of Burnie, a significant proportion of cruise-ship passenger disembarking there take a scenic coach trip to the Canyon and surrounds.
+Kaydale Lodge Gardens offers refreshments, garden tours and overnight stays to visitors to the area.

-As is evident from Attachment 1, my property is right adjacent to the Leven Canyon Regional Reserve, and I would advocate for it to be included in the scenic protection overlay. - Area B covers the valley of Gunns Plains, to the north of Leven Canyon.
+- Area B covers the valley of Gunns Plains, to the north of Leven Canyon.
 As the Leven River leaves the canyon, it creates the fertile plains, which are dotted with dairy farms, potato growing, poppy growing and beef cattle.
 This area is scenically special because the valley is tightly contained within an escarpment which sharply raises approximately 300m from the plains and, to the south, offers a mountain backdrop.
 The valley is only accessible by windy roads, which afford breathtaking views of the valley and the landscape beyond.
 This is a rural view unparalleled elsewhere.
-The scenery combines with Wings Wildlife park and the Gunns Plains limestone caves to provide an important day destination for tourists and locals alike.
+The scenery combines with Wings Wildlife Park, Gunns Plains Limestone Caves and the Preston Falls to provide an important day destination for tourists and locals alike.
 The valley forms an integral part of the scenic coach tours offered to cruise ship tourists.
 Area B also includes Preston Road and South Preston Road, which guide tourists south to Leven Canyon and afford sweeping views of Black Bluff and glimpses into Gunns Plains.
-The scenic integrity of this road corridor supports the visual experience.

-• Area C contains Black Bluff and northerly approaches including Mount Tor and Loongana, which is the upper part of Leven River valley.
+The scenic integrity of this road corridor supports the visual experience. - Area C contains Black Bluff and northerly approaches including Mount Tor and Loongana, which is the upper part of Leven River valley.
 Black Bluff provides an impressive visual feature which guides visitors south to Leven Canyon.
-The 1,339-metre mountain is snow-capped in winter and long into spring, providing an iconic image.
-There are significant native vegetation or bushland areas with important scenic values.
+The 1,339-metre mountain is snow-capped in winter and long into spring, providing an iconic image on view right along the North West coast.
+There are significant native vegetation with important scenic values.
 Black Bluff and its surrounds form the quintessential skyline for the southern part of the Central Coast Council Area.
-The skyline and scenery provide an integral part to views enjoyed by visitors to Leven Canyon.
+The skyline with the 200m Winterbrook Falls and significant rainforest below with 2000yr old King Billy Pines at their most northern latitude the scenery provides an integral part to views enjoyed by visitors to Leven Canyon.
 In Loongana, the Leven River is a spectacular wild river.
 The steep slopes of Black Bluff are covered in native forests at the base and Alpine vegetation above the tree line.
+Mountain Valley Wilderness Holidays and Private Nature Reserve at the base of Black Bluff Mt caters to international guest wishing to experience the scenery and Tasmania's' unique wildlife in the wild

 The three areas are distinct but visual and landscape connectivity is provided through the Leven River.
+The Penguin / Cradle Trail passes through Gunns Plain, Leven Canyon, Loongana and Black Bluff Mt linking on to Cradle Mt and the Overland Trail